peakphp/framework/src/Di/README.md

 ]);

 $chest = $container->create(Chest::class);
-// $chest will always contain a new instance of Arm and Arm will always contains a new instance of Hand and so on.
+// $chest will always contain a new instance of Arm and Arm will
+// always contains a new instance of Hand and so on.
 ```

 ### Definitions type
 There is many way you can declare definition.
-Here a list of accepted definition for each bind:
+Here a list of accepted definition for each one:

 - ```bind()``` : callable, classname string, object, array of definition
 - ```bindFactory()``` : callable only